jiali1025/Chiral-molecule-detection/Faster_RCNN/README.md

 # Faster R-CNNs

-This folders provides the main training python file.
+This folders provides the main training python file based on Faster R-CNNs method.